 Content from Lucasfilm

 Now that the Skywalker Saga has come to an end, Star Wars fans face a several-year drought before another film arrives from a galaxy far, far away.
 But they can binge most of the movies and animated series.
-However, Solo: A Star Wars Story is tied up in licensing deals.
-The latest film, Star Wars: The Rise of Skywalker can only be streamed through on-demand services.
-And the Star Wars Christmas Special is nowhere to be seen.
+However, the Star Wars Christmas Special is nowhere to be seen.

 Content from The Muppets Studio